Computing Technology for Math Excellence Logo

 Julie Sturgeon (2008) also provided some pitfalls to avoid when using blogs in the classroom:

 1. Educators should not just jump in to blogging.
 Before students blog alone, Anne Davis (Sturgeon, 2008) said that teachers should "spend time letting students see samples, understand guidelines, and anticipate blogging and what it can mean to their learning" (p.
 26).
-Consider using Anne Davis's Webquest, Blogging: It's Elementary!, to introduce elementary students to blogging.

 2. Don't confuse blogging with social networking.
 An educational blog is about collaboration and expressing ideas related to academic content.